 SB 510 - Excise Tax on Water Extracted for Commercial or Industrial Use by Sen. Stewart fails this session.
-SB 510 was never heard in committee.
+Sb 510 died in its first committee stop.

 This legislation creates a new part of Ch.
 211, F.S. addressing "water extracted for commercial or industrial use," and amends the title of the chapter to reflect this expansion.